 Okay, now that you got the scoop on the vocabulary, let’s talk about how you can qualify for sick pay and comfortably go on sick leave.

-How can you qualify for sick pay or sick leave?
+How can you qualify for sick pay or sick leave in Germany?

 Health insurance for everyone!
 In Germany, it’s a law that your employer must enrol you in the statutory health insurance program.
 Almost all of Germany is covered under this system, although you can always opt-in for additional private insurance (btw this excludes freelancers who can independently choose to be privately or publicly insured).